Uses

 Physical security keys: I use YubiKeys for every account that supports FIDO2/WebAuthn.
 Phishing-resistant 2FA is non-negotiable.

-Rule: If a service doesn't support 2FA in 2025, it doesn't get my data.
+Rule: If a service doesn't support 2FA, it doesn't get my data.
 Full stop.

 Related posts: